androw72/setup_instruction_spark_ereader/README.md

 You need files from the following directories.
 You can use git to download the repositories.
-For more info about [local development](http://community.spark.io/t/local-development-and-gdb-debugging-with-netbeans-a-step-by-step-guide/7829) and git tools.
+For more info about how to compile localy look at the tutorial for [local development](http://community.spark.io/t/local-development-and-gdb-debugging-with-netbeans-a-step-by-step-guide/7829).

 You need to copy or clone the following libraries:
 [sd-card-library](https://github.com/mumblepins/sd-card-library)

 For local spark devlopment you need the following